Present Indefinite Tense & Usage of Present Indefinite Tense

 • They do not respect their elders.
 (Use with plural noun)

-Those sentences in which you ask something from people, friends, relatives, and even anybody or do ask a question to someone, so these sentences are said to be interrogative sentences.
+Those sentences in which you ask something from people, friends, relatives, and even anybody or do ask a question to someone, so these sentences are said to be present indefinite interrogative sentences..
 Also, to make interrogative sentences, we use helping verbs (Do, Does) at the beginning of the sentence.

 Note: In this kind of sentence, we use helping verbs (Do, Does) at the beginning of sentence, 1st form verbs, and question mark (?) at the end of the sentence.